 Outdoor sports don't have to stop just because it is cold.
 In fact, many hikers, bikers, runners, and obviously skiers and snowshoers relish the invigorating cold of the winter months.

 It is just as important to stay dry as it is to stay warm, including keeping sweat away from your skin.
-Bring extra clothes to change into if they become wet, especially from sweat.
+Ajust layers as needed and bring extra clothes to change into if they become wet, especially from sweat.

 Cover your head, face, and neck with a hat (or hood) and scarf or a balaclava.
 Since mittens are warmer, but gloves allow more use of your fingers, try wearing lightweight gloves under your mittens in case you need to use your hands.
-Keep your feet warm and dry with two pairs of socks (wool or synthetic).
+Keep your feet warm and dry with extra thick or 2 pairs of socks (wool or synthetic).